realpython/materials/README.md

 **The easiest way to resolve these errors is to just run Black locally on the code and then committing those changes, as explained below.**

-To automatically re-format your code to be consistent with our code style guidelines, run [black](https://github.com/ambv/black) in the repository root folder:
+To automatically reformat your code to be consistent with our code style guidelines, run [black](https://github.com/ambv/black) in the repository root folder:

 ```sh
 $ black .